Pete Rose: Early life

 Peter Edward Rose was born on April 14, 1941, in Cincinnati, Ohio, one of four children born to Harry Francis "Pete" Rose and LaVerne (née Bloebaum) Rose.
 Encouraged by his parents to participate in sports, Rose played baseball and football at Western Hills High School.

-Although small for his age, Rose earned the starting running back position on his freshman football team.
-When he was not promoted to the varsity football team in his sophomore year, Rose was dejected and soon lost interest in his studies.
-He ended up repeating his sophomore year of high school.
+Although small for his age, Rose earned the starting running back position on his freshman football team due to his speed and agility.
+When he failed to make the varsity football team the following year, Rose was dejected and soon lost interest in his studies.
+He ended up repeating his sophomore year of high school because instead of going to summer school at his father's urging Rose played off-season summer baseball which helped him refine his skills and allowed him an extra year to mature physically.

-When Rose reached his senior year, he had used up his four years of high school sports eligibility.
-In the spring of 1960 he played baseball in the Dayton Amateur League for a team sponsored by Frisch's Big Boy of Lebanon, Ohio.
-Rose played catcher, second base, and shortstop and compiled a .626 batting average.
-This would have been the pinnacle of Rose's baseball career if not for the help of his uncle, Buddy Bloebaum, a "bird dog" scout for the Cincinnati Reds.
-At Bloebaum's urging, the Reds, who had recently traded away a number of prospects who turned out to be very good, decided to take a chance on Rose.
-Upon his graduation from high school in 1960, he signed a professional contract for $7,000 (approximately $76,615.95 in 2025).
+When Rose finally reached his senior year, he had used up his four years of high school sports eligibility.
+In the spring of 1960, he played baseball in the Dayton Amateur League for a team sponsored by Frisch's Big Boy of Lebanon, Ohio.
+Rose demonstrated versatility by successfully playing the positions of catcher, second base, and shortstop and compiled an exceptional .626 batting average.
+Despite these impressive stats, this would have been the pinnacle of Rose's baseball career if not for the intervention of his maternal uncle, Buddy Bloebaum, a "bird dog" scout for the Cincinnati Reds.
+At Bloebaum's urging, the Reds, who had recently traded away a number of prospects who turned out to be very good, reluctantly decided to take a chance on the inexperienced but raw talented Rose.
+Upon his graduation from high school in 1960, he signed a professional contract for $7,000 (around $78,090.91 in 2026 adjusted for inflation).
 He played with the Macon Peaches, a minor league affiliate of the Cincinnati Reds, from 1962 to 1963.